dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A97: DCE - vLLM Response Progress UI Plan
 # Date Created: C48
 # Author: AI Model & Curator
-# Updated on: C62 (Add Sort, Stop, and Regenerate controls to mockup)
+# Updated on: C63 (Incorporate new UI feedback: timers, button placement, manual navigation)

 - **Key/Value for A0:**
-- **Description:** A plan and textual mockup for a UI to display the progress of incoming vLLM responses, including color-coded progress bars, status indicators, and a tokens/second metric.
+- **Description:** A plan and textual mockup for a UI to display the progress of incoming vLLM responses, including color-coded progress bars, status indicators, timers, and a manual "View Responses" button.
 - **Tags:** feature plan, ui, ux, vllm, progress indicator, metrics, streaming, sse

 ## 1. Vision & Goal

 Generating multiple, large AI responses can take a significant amount of time.
 To improve the user experience, it's critical to provide clear, real-time feedback that the system is working and to show the progress of the generation.
-The goal of this feature is to create a dedicated UI that appears during response generation, displaying progress bars, status indicators, and performance metrics for each parallel response being generated by vLLM.
+The goal of this feature is to create a dedicated UI that appears during response generation, displaying progress bars, status indicators, performance metrics, and timing information for each parallel response.

 ## 2. User Stories